 The size of the cooling area is an essential consideration when deciding on the best evaporative air cooler for your home.
 You’ll want to ensure that the unit you buy has appropriate air output to cool the intended room.

-Typically, the cooling area of an evaporative air cooler is measured in cubic feet per minute or CFM.
-Calculate the necessary CFM for the target room by multiplying the length, width, and height of the room to find the volume, then dividing the total by 2: CFM = (L x W x H) ÷ 2.
+Typically, the cooling area of an evaporative air cooler is measured in CFM.
+Calculate the necessary CFM for the target room by multiplying the length, width, and height of the room to find the volume, and then dividing the total by two: CFM = (L × W × H) ÷ 2.

 However, the cooling method evaporative air coolers use can affect these numbers—and the effectiveness of the machine.
-More humid locations won’t see the same cooling benefits as arid climates, which is why these coolers are more popular in the American Southwest, in such states as Arizona, than in hot, moist climates.
+High-humidity locations won’t see the same cooling benefits as arid climates, which is why these coolers are more popular in the American Southwest, in states such as Arizona, rather than in hot, moist climates.

-The water for these machines is held in an internal tank, which range in size from as little as 0.1 gallon, for small, personal units to more than 10 gallons for whole-home models.
+The water for these machines is held in an internal tank, which ranges in size from as little as a 0.1-gallon water tank for small personal units to more than 10 gallons for whole-home models.
 The larger the tank, the longer the cooler can operate, so opt for a product with at least a 5-gallon tank if you want to run the cooler through the night.

 Air Swing Delivery System